sunsetsobserver/hypermusic.ai/README.md

 To compile a web project, run in terminal:

-build web
+flutter build web

-Then host the content of the web directory at your chosen hosting platform (ex. netlify).
+Then host the content of the build/web directory at your chosen hosting platform (ex. netlify).